Integration with Asyncio

 return wait_n() + 1

-is not an asynchronous computed cell and its
+In this example, next is not an asynchronous computed cell and its

 computation function is not a coroutine.
 Instead, it retrieves the

-result of the awaitable held in n
+result of the awaitable held in n through a wait cell created

-with waited
+with waited.

 Attention